Korilakkuma/XSound/README.md

 XSound
 =========

-Web Audio API Library
+Web Audio API Library for Synthesizer, Effects, Visualization, Recording ... etc

 ## Overview

-This is full stack library for Web Audio API.
+XSound is Multifunctional Library for Web Audio API.
-In concrete, this library may be useful to implement the following features.
+In concrete, XSound may be useful to implement the following features.

 - Create Sound
 - Play the One-Shot Audio